|Best wired||Corsair Sabre RGB Pro Champion Series||Check Price||

 Unless otherwise specified, all of the mice on this list cost $50 or less.
 (We have one slightly more expensive pick to highlight what you can get if you’re willing to spend a little extra.)
 They’re all perfect for gaming, but each one has its own strengths to suit particular lifestyles and gameplay needs.

-Best cheap esports mouse: HyperX Pulsefire Haste
+Best for esports: HyperX Pulsefire Haste

 Why it made the cut: HyperX’s Pulsefire Haste is a small, lightweight mouse with an excellent sensor that doesn’t sacrifice comfort or durability for performance.

 - Dimensions: 2.58 inches x 4.9 inches x 1.41 inches (WDH)

 - Weight: 2.01 ounces

 - Connection: Wired USB

 |Very lightweight||Small size may not support larger hands|

 |Onboard memory for up to five customizable DPI presets|